Techtonica/curriculum/projects/eventonica/eventonica-part4-apis.md

 ### Instructions

+#### Start a new folder

+Before doing anything else, create a new folder called Eventonica-Part-4 and copy the contents of your existing Eventonica project into this folder.

+#### Details

 1. Read the [Ticketmaster API docs](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/) to learn about their APIs overall and the Event Search API specifically.
 You don't need to read the docs for the other APIs offered.

 2. Try out the [Ticketmaster API Explorer](https://developer.ticketmaster.com/api-explorer/v2/) to practice using the Event Search API.
 Try searching for events by keyword.